Lawrence H. Cohn Clinical

 Review Process / Award Funding

-AATS Graham Foundation’s Review Committee will review all application and notify candidates of final decision within 45 days of the award deadline.
+AATS Foundation’s Review Committee will review all application and notify candidates of final decision within 45 days of the award deadline.
 Applications will be graded on all aspects of the award criteria.

 - Clinical scholars will be awarded $10,000 to help underwrite the host institution’s cost of the program training.
 Funding is not to be used for salary support, but can be used towards travel to the host site as well as the AATS Annual Meeting, lodging, and the community service project.